stanfrbd/javame/README.md

 . javame.sh -h
 ./javame.sh --help

+# Note

+The first version is made for Linux Subsystem on a Microsoft Windows PC.
+The Unix/Linux version is made for Linux or MacOS.

 # Use from bash as a command

 If you want to execute this script with the command "javame",